-The overall cancer rate varies between 9% and 32% for Dermatomyositis patients, most often ovarian, lung, pancreatic, colorectal, and non-Hodgkin’s lymphoma.
-Most of these cancers occur after the onset of Myositis symptoms, typically within the first 2 to 5 years, however colorectal and pancreatic cancer have been known to occur later than 5 years.
+The overall cancer rate varies between 9% and 32% for dermatomyositis (DM) patients, most often ovarian, lung, pancreatic, colorectal, and non-Hodgkin’s lymphoma.
+Most of these cancers occur after the onset of myositis symptoms, typically within the first 1 to 2 years, however colorectal and pancreatic cancer have been shown to occur later than 5 years.

-Approximately 15% of people with Polymyositis are diagnosed with cancer, most often non-Hodgkin’s lymphoma, lung, and bladder.
-Most of these cancers (60-70%) are discovered after the onset of Myositis.
+Approximately 15% of people with polymyositis (PM) are diagnosed with cancer, most often non-Hodgkin’s lymphoma, lung, and bladder.
+Some of these cancers (60-70%) are discovered after the onset of myositis.
 However, after one year post-diagnosis, the likelihood diminishes significantly, and by the 5th year post-diagnosis, the rate dropped to the cancer rate of the general population.